Greece: Northern Beach Paradise

 |Daily Distances||Boats||Max Group Size|

-Important: this trip is coastal rowing.
+!Important!: this trip is coastal rowing.
 We will be rowing on the open Aegean Sea, where wind and waves can be a factor, especially in the afternoon.
 We will not be supported by a motor boat.
-A good level of rowing skill, strength and fitness is required for this trip.
+While we do not ask for prior coastal rowing experience, good level of rowing skill, strength and fitness is required for this trip.

-Note that this is the first time this Greece rowing tour will be run, so it is somewhat experimental in nature.
-Plans could change.
-In particular, sea and weather conditions will be an important consideration – safety is a priority.
+Sea and weather conditions will be an important consideration that can affect the itinerary – safety is a priority.
 Thus, on some days, the actual program may vary from this description.

 We recommend planning to arrive early or stay on after the tour, in order to further enjoy northern Greece.
 Recommended are excursions to Vergina –Pella, the birthplace of Alexander the Great, or to Dion and Mount Olympus.